inakianduaga/scala-image-processor/README.md

 [![Heroku](http://heroku-badge.herokuapp.com/?app=scala-image-processor&style=flat)]

-> Small demo to test multi vs single thread performance when converting images
+> Small demo to test multi vs single thread performance when converting images, using websockets for communicating with client

 This small app applies a set of filters to an image (using [scrimage library](https://github.com/sksamuel/scrimage)) in order to test performance in two different execution contexts.